The Ultimate Guide to Circuit Training With Machines

 As with any workout, the more you do it, the ‘easier’ it gets.
 But, you know the notion—it doesn’t get easier, you just get stronger.
 That, my friends, is true!
 If you are feeling like the circuit is getting a little too easy, first, step back, pat yourself on the back, and recognize how far you’ve come!
 Did you ever think this would be easy on day one?
 Probably not.
 Next, add more weight—you are stronger now, so you need to build that muscle.
 Adjust the weights up a notch or two and see how it feels.
 Now you have a difficult workout again that you can work toward.

-Are you interested in trying circuit training machines at the gym?
+Are you interested in trying circuit training equipment at the gym?
+How about a targeted superset?
+The benefits of a superset are tremendous.
 Keep form in mind, push yourself, and have fun!
 We can’t wait to see you soon.

 - Davidson, Katey.
 “The Benefits of Circuit Training Include Busting Boredom and Getting Fit, Fast.”
 Healthline.
 10 September, 2021. https://www.healthline.com/health/fitness/benefits-of-circuit-training